MokoSan/IntelligentInvestor/Chapter3.md

 6. Focusing on optimistic results of the market, Graham warns that it could lead to "a quite illogical and dangerous conclusion that equally marvelous results could be expected from common stocks in the future".
 7. Even though investors know to buy low and sell high, they often mess this up.
 8. Graham's Warning is simple by __Rule of Opposites__: "The more enthusiastic investors become about the stock market in the long run, the more certain they are proved wrong in the short run".
-9. Considering how calamitously wrong market pundits have been in the past, why on Earth should the intelligent investor believe in them now.
+9. Considering how calamitously wrong market pundits have been in the past, why on Earth should the intelligent investor believe in them now?
 10. The stock market's performance depends on:
     1.  __Real Growth__: Rise in a company's dividends and earnings.
     2.  __Inflationary Growth__: The general rise of prices throughout the economy.